-It doesn’t matter if they are flowering plants in your landscape, vegetable plants in your garden, or those draping houseplants that add just the right amount of green to your home, they’re all lovely, and they’re all difficult.
+It doesn’t matter if they are flowering plants in your landscape, vegetable plants in your garden, or draping houseplants that add just the right amount of green to your home — they’re all lovely, and they’re all difficult.
 So here we’re going to talk about some of the most popular plants that will climb on a trellis, why growing them this way is best for them, and lastly, how to train your plant to grow on a trellis.

 There’s a list a mile long of the plants that’ll vine up or across a trellis, but some of the most popular ones are clematis, blue moon wisteria, climbing roses, cucumbers, pole beans, pothos, and string of pearls.
 You probably already know if you have one within your collection, but if you’re looking to add to it, there are many sources where you can find a complete list of vining plants for almost any need or situation.

 For example, most cucumber varieties want to climb up something.
 If they don’t have a trellis or support of some kind, they’ll trail along the ground and grow that way.
 While this might not seem like a problem at first, it’ll quickly become apparent why it might be, when the trailing vines choke out other plants in the garden, and the forming cucumbers are overrun with insects and rot from laying on the ground.

 With all of the downsides of not ensuring your vining plant has support, you might be worried about keeping them from meeting this fate.
 Luckily, training vines for most plants is pretty simple, easy, and affordable.
 Almost anything can be used as a trellis, and you can build your own with materials you already have or make it easier on yourself and order one online.
 No matter which route you take, it’s essential to consider the type of trellis best for the kind of plant you have.